State ratifying conventions: Purpose

 The convention method of ratification described in Article V is an alternate route to considering the pro and con arguments of a particular proposed amendment, as the framers of the Constitution wanted a means of potentially bypassing the state legislatures in the ratification process.

 To some extent, the convention method of ratification loosely approximates a one-state, one-vote national referendum on a specific proposed federal constitutional amendment, thus allowing the sentiments of registered voters to be somewhat more directly felt on highly sensitive issues.
 The theory is that the delegates of the conventions—who presumably would themselves be average citizens—might be less likely to bow to political pressure to accept or to reject a given amendment than would be the case with state legislators.
 The United States Supreme Court has ruled that a popular referendum is not a substitute for either the legislature or a ratifying convention—nor can a referendum approve of, or disapprove of, a state legislature's, or a convention's, decision on an amendment (Hawke v.
 Smith, 253 U.S. 221, [1920]).
 This ruling was challenged in Arizona State Legislature v.
 Arizona Independent Redistricting Commission, in which the United States Supreme Court defined the term "legislature" broadly to include "the power that makes laws", which the court held included direct lawmaking by the people of the state.
 The majority opinion stated that the Article V use of the term "legislature" applied only to the representative body of the states as a "federal" function, as opposed to a "state" function of the legislature as prescribed in Article 1, Section 4 of the U.S. Constitution.
 This conflict over the interpretation of the word "legislature" creates potential constitutional questions over the role that popular referendums could play in state ratifying conventions.

 New Mexico law provides that the members of its legislature would themselves be the delegates and form such a ratifying convention—if Congress were to again select that particular method of ratification.
 The issue having never come before the federal courts, it is unknown whether this New Mexico state law violates Article V.

 By state

 In a state's legislature, the ratification method is procedurally simple—merely propose a resolution, memorial, or proclamation of ratification and vote it up or down in each chamber of that state legislature.
-But using the convention method of ratification is a bit more complicated because it is, by necessity, separate and different from a state legislature.
+The convention method of ratification is more complex because it is, by necessity, separate and different from a state legislature.
 As early as the 1930s, state lawmakers enacted laws to prepare for the possibility of Congress specifying the convention method of ratification.
 Many laws refer to a one-off event, with an ad-hoc convention convened solely for the purposes of the 21st Amendment.
 Other laws, however, provided guidelines for ratifying conventions in general.